Steam turbine locomotive: Drive methods

-There are two ways to drive the wheels: either directly via gears, or using generator-driven traction motors.
+There were two ways to drive the wheels: either directly via gears, or using generator-driven traction motors.

 Direct drive

 Argentina

 The route from Tucumán to Santa Fe, Argentina goes through mountainous terrain with few opportunities to take on water.
 In 1925 the Swedish firm NOHAB built a turbine locomotive similar to Fredrik Ljungström's first design.
 The condenser worked quite well - only 3 or 4% of the water was lost en route and due only to leakage from the tank.
 The locomotive had reliability problems and was later replaced by a condenser-equipped piston steam locomotive.

 France

 Two attempts were made in France.
 One effort, the Nord Turbine, resembled the LMS Turbomotive in both appearance and mechanical layout.
 The project was canceled and the locomotive was built as a compound piston steam locomotive instead.
 The second attempt, SNCF 232.Q.1, was built in 1940.
 It was unusual in that its driving wheels were not connected by side rods.
 Each of its three driving axles had its own turbine.
 It was heavily damaged by German troops in World War II and was scrapped in 1946.